Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

-For information on where Unaccompanied Asylum Seeking Children should be placed please refer to: National Transfer Scheme Protocol for Unaccompanied Asylum Seeking Children Version 2.0 March 2018.
+For information on where Unaccompanied Asylum Seeking Children should be placed please refer to: National Transfer Scheme Protocol for Unaccompanied Asylum Seeking Children.

-The protocol is aims to ensure that unaccompanied children can access the services and support they need.
-It forms the basis of a voluntary agreement made between local authorities in England to ensure a more even distribution of unaccompanied children.
+The protocol aims to ensure that unaccompanied children can access the services and support they need and ensure a more even distribution of unaccompanied children.
 It is intended to ensure that any participating local authority does not face a disproportionate responsibility in accommodating and looking after unaccompanied children, pursuant to its duties under parts 3, 4, and 5 of the Children Act 1989, simply by virtue of being the point of arrival of a disproportionate number of unaccompanied children.
 The scheme is based on the principle that no local authority should be asked to look after more UASC than 0.07% of its total child population, (according to the Office for National Statistics' 2016 mid-year population estimates).

 The cohort of unaccompanied migrant children and child victims of modern slavery includes a wide range of children from a variety of circumstances, and staff working in local authorities will need to ensure that these children receive appropriate legal advice and support.
 Some will have been trafficked or persecuted and may have witnessed or been subject to horrific acts of violence.
 Other migrant children may have been sent in search of a better life, or may have been brought to the UK for private fostering and subsequently exploited or abandoned when the arrangement fails.